RajatSablok/EmoStock/README.md

 - Get latest business news
 - Relate news with stocks and find the best stocks to invest in
 - Analyze financial reports of companies
+- Easily track stocks of varous companies; get notified when they are predicted to rise or fall
+- Get information for any stock listed in NSE or BSE

 ## Instructions to run